What is Surf Life Saving?

 These versatile and fast rescue craft enable lifeguards to rapidly access remote and isolated locations and operate in huge surf and challenging weather.
 They are crewed by a two-person crew and are outfitted with a full range of rescue and first aid equipment.

 - surf rescue

 SurfCom (Surf Life Saving Communications Network)

-Surf Life Saving in the Northern Region owns a large radio network that connects all Surf Clubs to a communications centre called SurfCom.
+Surf Life Saving in the Northern Region owns a large radio network that connects all Surf Clubs to a communications centre call SurfCom.
 SurfCom is based at the Marine Rescue Centre in Auckland alongside Coastguard and the Maritime Police.
-A SurfCom operator is based at the Marine Rescue Centre while patrols are running and coordinates the response of emergency services to beaches that have an incident underway.
+A SurfCom operator is based at the Marine Rescue Centre while patrols are running and coordinate the response of emergency services to beaches that have an incident underway.